Source: Te Papa website

 Date: March 14, 2018

-Olive Bieringa from BodyCartography Project talks about her new Toi Art commission, Walk with me, with Te Papa’s Sarah Farrar, Senior Art Curator, and Daniel Crichton-Rouse, Senior Digital Editor.
+Olive Bieringa from BodyCartography Project talks about her new Toi Art commission, Follow, with Te Papa’s Sarah Farrar, Senior Art Curator, and Daniel Crichton-Rouse, Senior Digital Editor.

 SF: How do you describe yourself and your practice?